chkesava/QuadB_Assignment/README.md

 ## This is a super simple Todo App built using React.js and styled using Mantine UI.

-You can view a live demo of the project here: https://javascriptbear.github.io/todo_react_app/ Or, you can watch this video demo
+You can view a live demo of the project here: https://kesavaquadbassignment.netlify.app/